Car Wash Safety Tips

 - Rubber boots can be crucial in rain, slush, snow, and ice.
 They have a heavy-duty, safegrip sole and heel that prevent slipping in icy or wet conditions.
 We also have boot covers with slip-resistant soles that serve the same purpose.

 - It’s smart to maintain a supply of cleaning equipment that is in good shape and specifically designated for accidents.
-Brooms, squeegees, buckets, and sponges help to clean up spills in a hurry before they cause any extended issues.
+Brooms, squeegees, buckets, and sponges for general cleaning.
+Use spill kits to clean major spills in a hurry before they cause any extended issues.
 In addition, you’ll want to have wet floor caution signs to alert folks of slippery areas.

 - Only authorized employees should conduct electrical or mechanical repairs.
 Lockout/tagout procedure should be used to be sure that all electricity or power supply to the area being serviced is shut off.